alikaratas17/COMP-305-GROUP-18/README.md

   > Implementation of solution with augmentation in c --> done
   > Constructing histogram as a solution --> done
   > Randomized Test Case Generator --> done
+  > Other approaches such as using histogram and FFT were tried --> done
   > Ideas to improve best yet solution --> done
   > Monte Carlo method -> use each l value with some probability --> done
   > Calculating of complexities of each algorithm (withSet, solution.c, mc) --> done